 Now it’s good for everything to be accessible via one hand but I wish all the buttons didn’t feel the same or be so close to each other.
 They are so smooth sometimes running your finger feels like the buttons are flush with the headset.
 I would have preferred more space for keys or putting some on the left side.
 With this I tend to make changes on my smartphone.

 These headphones have storage in mind as the earcups swivel out and are collapsible.
-This makes it easy to store in its included case if you happen to throw in a backpack or even purse.
+This makes it easy to store in its included case if you happen to throw in a travel backpack or even purse.
 Funny thing inside the included case is a miniature case to store your wires in.
 Pretty clean setup by JBL.

 Features / Sound